-- 1. Earn four (4) units of English; - 2.
-Earn at least four (4) units of mathematics which shall include algebra I, algebra II, geometry and another higher level course or a four-year sequence of courses which contains equivalent content; - 3.
-Earn at least four(4) units of science including one unit of physics and one unit of chemistry; - 4.
-Earn four (4) units of social studies (World History, American History, Government, and 60's/Current Issues or CCP Psychology and Sociology) - 5.
-Earn either three (3) units of one foreign language or two units each of two foreign languages; - 6.
-Earn one (1) unit of fine arts (fine arts include: band, steel band, choir, guitar, music appreciation, Ukulele, World Music, art, graphic design) - 7.
-Maintain an overall high school grade point average of at least 3.5 on a four-point scale up to the last grading period of the senior year; or - 8.
-Obtain a composite score of 27 on the American college test's ACT assessment (excluding the optional writing test) or a combined score of 1210 on the College Board's SAT verbal and mathematics sections (excluding the required writing section).
+- 1. Earn at least four (4) units of mathematics which shall include algebra I, algebra II, geometry and another higher-level course or a four-year sequence of courses which contains equivalent content; - 2.
+Earn at least four (4) units of science including two units of advanced sciences (Physics, Chemistry, Anatomy & Physiology, or CCP courses); - 3.
+Earn four (4) units of social studies (World History, American History, Government, Street Law/Current Issues, 60's/Current Issues or CCP coursework) - 4.
+Earn either three (3) units of one foreign language or two units each of two foreign languages; - 5.
+Maintain an overall high school grade point average of at least 3.5 on a four-point scale up to the last grading period of the senior year; or - 6.
+Obtain a composite score of 27 on the American college test's ACT assessment (excluding the optional writing test) or a combined score of 1280 on the College Board's SAT verbal and mathematics sections (excluding the required writing section). - 7.
+Earn two additional diploma seals; not including Honors Diploma Seal.
+(If a student earns the OhioMeansJobs Readiness Seal as a part of their experiential learning requirement, it can not count as one of their additional seals earned) - 8.
+Experiential Learning Field Experience, OhioMeansJobs Readiness Seal, Portfolio or Work-Based Learning